 The Fund may invest in structured products, including, structured notes, credit-linked notes and other types of structured products.
 Holders of structured products bear risks of the underlying investments, index or reference obligation and are subject to counterparty risk.
 The Fund may have the right to receive payments only from the structured product, and generally does not have direct rights against the issuer or the entity that sold the assets to be securitized.
-Although it is difficult to predict whether the prices of indices and securities underlying structured products will rise or fall, these prices (and, therefore, the prices of structured products) are generally influenced by the same types of political and economic events that affect issuers of securities and capital markets generally.
+Although it is difficult to predict whether the prices of structured products) are generally influenced by the same types of political and economic events that affect issuers of securities and capital markets generally.
 Structured products generally entail risks associated with derivative instruments.